Calauan: Demographics

-In the 2020 census, the population of Calauan, Laguna, was 87,693 people, with a density of sigfig 87,693/65.40.
+In the 2024 census, the population of Calauan, Laguna, was 89,670 people, with a density of sigfig 89670/65.40.

-Calauan's population is expected to rise, as the town is being used as resettlement of informal settlers in Metro Manila through the Bayan ni Juan and the Kapit-Bisig para sa Ilog Pasig project of the ABS-CBN Foundation.
+Calauan's population is expected to rise, as informal settlers in Metro Manila are being resettled in the town through the Bayan ni Juan and the Kapit-Bisig para sa Ilog Pasig project of the ABS-CBN Foundation.

 Religion

 The patron saint of Calauan is Isidore the Laborer, the patron of farmers, known in Spanish as San Isidro Labrador.